Ending a pregnancy

 Before 24 weeks, if the doctors do not offer a termination of pregnancy, a woman can usually still have one as there is another clause in the abortion law that allows it.
 But this clause can only be used until 24 weeks of pregnancy.
 After 24 weeks the doctors have to be confident that what has been diagnosed in a baby fits ‘Ground E’ of the law.
 If you want a termination after 24 weeks but your doctors do not agree to this, you can ask for a second opinion.

 This is just a short summary of the methods used to end a pregnancy:

-* It is possible to have a termination under general anaesthetic after 13 weeks (and up to 24 weeks) with an independent abortion provider, such as the British Pregnancy Advisory Service (bpas) or Marie Stopes International (MSI).
-Although independent services in the UK are highly competent and professional, for some women it can feel difficult being in an environment where terminations are being carried out because the pregnancy is unwanted.BPAS now have a designated booking line for women who want to attend a BPAS clinic for a termination for fetal anomaly: 0345 437 0360.
-Please call ARC if it would help to talk through these and other issues involved in ending a pregnancy.
+- If you are over 13 weeks pregnant – most hospitals can only offer medical induction to end the pregnancy.
+This is because there are few trained surgeons working in the NHS.
+It is possible to have a surgical procedure up to 23 weeks 6 days) with an independent abortion provider, such as the BPAS or MSI Reproductive Choices under NHS contract.
+Although independent services in the UK are highly competent and professional, for some women it can feel difficult being in an environment where terminations are being carried out because the pregnancy is unwanted.BPAS have a special booking line for women who want to attend one of their clinics for a termination for fetal anomaly: 0345 437 0360.